Werenski’s OT goal lifts Blue Jackets over Blues 3-2

 Vladislav Gavrikov got his first NHL goal and Joonas Korpisalo made 25 saves for the Blue Jackets, who stopped a two-game slide.

-Mackenzie McEachern and Brayden Schenn scored for the Blues, who lost a second consecutive game in overtime.
+Mackenzie McEachern and Brayden Schenn scored for the Stanley Cup champion Blues, who lost a second consecutive game in overtime.
 Jake Allen, starting ahead of Jordan Binnington on the first night of a back-to-back, had 36 saves.

 Gavrikov scored on a tap-in off the stick of a Blues player 9:34 in.
 With 43 seconds left in the first period, McEachern squeezed in a wraparound between Korpisalo’s pad and the post to tie it.